jhpyle/docassemble/_docs/scalability.md

 which will be something like `172.68.0.0/16` or `10.1.0.0/16`.

-Go to the [EC2 Console] and set up a new [Security Group] called `docassembleSg` with permissions on port 22 (SSH) for all addresses, and all traffic for the [CIDR] address you noted.
-This will provide the "firewall rules" for your servers, so that you can connect to them via SSH and so that they can communicate among each other.
+Go to the [EC2 Console] and set up a new [Security Group] called `docassembleSg` with two rules.
+One rule should allow traffic of "Type" SSH from "Source" Anywhere.
+The other rule should allow "All traffic" from "Source" Custom IP, where the address is the [CIDR] address you noted.
+This will provide the "firewall rules" for your servers so that you can connect to them via SSH and so that they can communicate among each other.

 Go to the "Launch Configuration" section of the [EC2 Console] and create a new [Launch Configuration] called `docassembleLc`.
 When it